 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-To minimize this risk, the Plan's Statement of Investment Policy does not allow any fixed income securities below the investment grade of B. U.S. Treasuries and U.S. government agency bonds are rated AAA.
-The Plan's investments in corporate obligations have credit ratings that range from B1 up to AAA.
+To minimize this risk, the Plan's Statement of Investment Policy does not allow any fixed income securities below the rating of B, and no more than 20% in bonds rated below investment grade.
+U.S. Treasuries and U.S. government agency bonds are rated Aaa/AA+/AAA by Moody's Investors' Service, Standard and Poor's and Fitch Ratings, respectively.
+The Plan's investments in corporate obligations have credit ratings that range from B1/B+/B+ up to Aaa/AAA/AAA.